Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/Design/CAD-Best-Practices/Top-Down-Design/Power-Transmission-Sketches.md

     Power Transmissions should be a part of a subsystem's master sketch *if* it directly effects position of major parts of the robot, like rollers.
 Otherwise, Power Transmissions should have their own sketch in the subsystem's part studio.

+## Gears

+Sketch Gears as tangent construction circles.
+Dimension them as the number of teeth it has, divided by twenty.

+!!! tip "Showing Design Intent"

+    It's best to dimension a belt with the number of teeth, divided by 20, because it helps communicate design intent.
+Its a lot easier to tell what size gear it is if it's dimensioned as `62/20`, as opposed to `3.1`.

 ## Pulleys

 To sketch a pulley, simply create a center point construction circle where you want a pulley to be.